Vision Board Re-posted

 How to make a vision board:

-- Decide on your focus: As a business owner, you might use a vision board to represent your overarching goals, to illustrate important company values, or to visualize an especially difficult change you’re attempting to make.
+- Decide on your focus: As a business owner, you might use a vision board to represent your overarching goals, to illustrate essential company values, or to visualize an especially difficult change you’re attempting to make.

 - Invite collaborators: Perhaps you plan to make a vision board as a personal project; or maybe you want to include your entire staff or management team.